CindyGao8/301--final-project/README.md

 - Explore hybrid approaches that combine **ARIMAX** and **ANN** for residual learning.

 ---
+## **Contribution**
+- Marie Qi: ARIMAX and ANN model
+- Han Gao: LSTM, ARIMAX + ANN, and data preprocessing
+- Jiaming Liu: ARIMA, ARIMAX Validation, ARIAM + ANN
+---
+## **Acknowledgements**
+This project is part of the NYU Advance topic: Deep Learning course.
+Special thanks to the course TA and professor for their guidance.

+---
 ## **Data Collection and Preprocessing**

 - **Dataset**: IBM daily closing stock prices (1999–2024).